What I use

-After developing on Windows in the early days, I switched to Mac with a Late 2012 MacBook Pro.
-While Apple is not free of mistakes and some decisions are questionable, the Mac is still my preferred OS.
+After developing on Windows in the early days, I switched to Mac with a 2012 MacBook Pro.
+While Apple is not free of mistakes, and some decisions are questionable, the Mac is still my preferred OS.
 It combines the ease of use and variety of applications of Windows systems, and the development enviroment of Unix systems.

 - NAS: Synology Diskstation 918+

-Synology Diskstations are my all time companions.
+Synology Diskstations are my all-time companions.
 In the past decades I owned 4 different models, 2 of them are still in use at my relatives.
 Synology provides a superior NAS with a lot of helpful apps.
 Instead of relying on Dropbox or Google Drive, I sync all my important data to my NAS.
 All data is backed up to other storages like AWS S3.

-- Browser: Firefox
+- Browser: Brave

 - Mail Client: Apple Mail

 Apple Mail simply provides the best user experience of any tested mail clients.
 I used Thunderbird for 2 years but the user interface is plain horrible and cluttered.
 And other mail clients send your data to their servers which is a no-go for me.